2Fac3R/python-algorithms/README.md

 - A practical coding challenge and solution.
 - An exam with solutions.
 - A quick-reference cheatsheet.

+### IV.
+AWS Cloud Practitioner
+This section offers a comprehensive study plan for the AWS Certified Cloud Practitioner (CLF-C02) exam.
+It covers the four official exam domains, with:
+- Detailed theory for each domain.
+- Descriptions of key AWS services.
+- Hands-on lab suggestions for practical experience.
+- Domain-specific exam questions and solutions.
+- Concise cheatsheets for quick review.
+- Three full-length practice exams to simulate the certification test.

 This structured approach ensures a solid foundation and the ability to recognize and apply common patterns to solve a wide range of interview problems.